Bury War Memorial

 Bury War Memorial is a Grade II* listed monument at the corner of Market Place and The Rock, outside the Parish Church of St Mary in Bury, Greater Manchester, England.
-It was unveiled on 11 November 1924 by the Earl of Derby to commemorate those who died during the First World War and was later updated to include those who died during the Second World War.
+It was unveiled on 11 November 1924 by the Earl of Derby to commemorate those who died during the First World War, and it was later updated to include those who died during the Second World War.

 History

 Discussions about creating a war memorial in Bury began shortly after the end of the First World War.
 The town's principal commemorative initiative was the establishment of a children's wing at Bury Infirmary, a scheme that attracted widespread support and aimed to raise more than £50,000.
 The proposal to erect a monument initially received less enthusiasm than the hospital project, partly because other memorials were already appearing locally, such as the one outside the Lancashire Fusiliers' headquarters at Wellington Barracks.
 However, an anonymous donor resolved any hesitation by contributing £1,000 on the condition that the memorial be sited in the Market Place.

 The land for the memorial was donated by the Parish Church of St Mary, which contains many memorials to the Lancashire Fusiliers, at the corner of its grounds.

-The memorial was commissioned by the Bury War Memorial Committee and was unveiled on 11 November 1924 by the Earl of Derby at a ceremony also attended by the Lord Bishop of Hulme.
+The memorial was commissioned by the Bury War Memorial Committee and was unveiled on 11 November 1924 by the Earl of Derby at a ceremony also attended by the Suffragan Bishop of Hulme.
 After the Second World War, additional inscriptions were added to commemorate those who lost their lives between 1939 and 1945.

 On 7 April 2017, Bury War Memorial was designated a Grade II* listed building for its architectural and historic significance.